 Autumn (main uptake) and spring.

-In order to apply for the Master Programme in reservoir mechanics you need a bachelor degree in petroleum and process technology or the like.
+In order to apply for the Master Programme in reservoir physics you need a bachelor degree in petroleum and process technology or the like.
 The degree needs to fulfill specific admission requirements.

 Bachelor degrees from UiB that qualify:

 - Bachelor degree in petroleum and process technology

 - Bachelor degree in physics (courses PTEK212, MAT212, GEOV260 and PTEK211 must be included)

 - Bachelor degree in mathematics (courses PTEK212, MAT212, GEOV260 and PTEK211 must be included)

 - Bachelor degree from the faculty of Mathematics and Natural Sciences with topics covering the admission and grading requirements (the courses do not need to be part of the degree)